Coronation Street's Maureen Lippman opens up on living with Rula Lenska 'The Odd Couple'. TV and Radio

-Co-host Alex wanted more details and cheered Maureen on, saying: “Come on, Maureen, you tell us, what Rula liked to be with, go.”
+Co-host Alex wanted more details and cheered Maureen on saying: “Come on, Maureen, you tell us, what Rula likes, go.”

-Looking back, Maureen said: “Because I came to Manchester with a lemon squeezer, the bus, and some shoes, and cotton, was in my flat with gauze, with lampshades, carpets, pillows filled with lavender, that curtains.
+Looking back, Maureen said: “Because I came to Manchester with a lemon squeezer, a bus, and some shoes, and cotton, with the gauze in my flat, the lampshades, the carpets, the lavender-filled pillows, that curtains.”
+Were.
 Brought everything.”

 Alex and Jermaine laughed as the 75-year-old actress continued to catalog items digitally.